 There is an agreed procedure for Directors to take independent legal advice.
 The Company Secretary is responsible for ensuring that Board of Director's procedures are followed, and all Directors have direct access to the Company Secretary.

-All Directors receive regular reports and full Board of Directors' papers are sent to each Director in sufficient time before Board of Director's meetings, and any further supporting papers and information are readily available to all Directors on request.
-The Board of Director's papers include the minutes of all committees of the Board of Directors which have been held since the previous Board of Director's meeting, and, the Chairman of each committee is available to give a report on the committee's proceedings at Board of Director's meetings if appropriate.
+All Directors receive regular reports and full Board of Directors' papers are sent to each Director in sufficient time before Board of Directors' meetings, and any further supporting papers and information are readily available to all Directors on request.
+The Board of Directors' papers include the minutes of all committees of the Board of Directors which have been held since the previous Board of Director's meeting, and, the Chairman of each committee is available to give a report on the committee's proceedings at Board of Director's meetings if appropriate.

-The Board of Directors has a process whereby each year every Director may meet the Chairman to review the conduct of Board of Director's meetings and the general corporate governance of the Company.
-The non-executive Directors (other than Dr. Sorca Conroy) are regarded as independent by the Board of Directors and have no material interest or other relationship with the Company (Dr. Sorca Conroy is a daughter of Professor Richard Conroy).
+The Board of Directors has a process whereby each year every Director may meet the Chairman to review the conduct of Board of Directors' meetings and the general corporate governance of the Company.
+The non-executive Directors (other than Dr. Sorċa Conroy) are regarded as independent by the Board of Directors and have no material interest or other relationship with the Company (Dr. Sorċa Conroy is a daughter of Professor Richard Conroy).

 The Board, having fully considered the corporate needs of the Company, is satisfied that it has an appropriate balance of experience and skills to carry out its duties.
+The Chairman and the Board, consider and review the independence of the Directors on an annual basis.
 The Chairman of the Company oversees this process and reviews the Board composition to ensure it has the necessary experience, skills and capabilities.